filipsnastins/concurrency-control-with-dynamodb/README.md

 There are multiple ways of implementing optimistic locking in DynamoDB, and the exact approach depends on your database update operation - whether it's a simple `UpdateItem` or multiple writes wrapped in a DynamoDB transaction.
-For example, in the [optimistic_payments](src/optimistic_payments/) application example, the optimistic locking is implemented as a separate `Put` operation in a DynamoDB transaction.
 Read more about implementing optimistic locking in the [Resources - DynamoDB](#dynamodb) section.

 ### Optimistic Locking with Relational Databases